Gagandeep39/Gagandeep39-css-food-shop/README.md

 - Used to define tile, image, navigation etc.
 - Used by SEOs to know about the site
 - Better than using div which provides no meaning

+## Figure

+- Similar to image
+- Used to organize image content
+- img and its caption is added as child element in figure

 ## Bookmarks